I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

 Stop Giving Terrible Advice

-Unfortunately, the advice given above about not needing insurance isn't uncommon.
+Unfortunately, the advice about not needing insurance isn't uncommon.
 When freelancers ask about insurance, people typically respond with three things.

 - "I've never had insurance.
 I don't think you need it."